Costa Rica Volcanoes, Rainforests & Beaches Costa Rica

 3

-In the afternoon, you’ll explore the village of Tortuguero.
-Its location in the Caribbean side of the country has helped influence its unique culture, and the village is sustained economically through ecotourism.
+In the afternoon, you’ll explore the village of Tortuguero and learn about how the village is sustained economically through ecotourism.

-One for the geographers of the group, you’ll finish your day with a visit to the Sea Turtle Conservancy Centre.
-This small museum and conservation centre will give you the opportunity to learn more about the different species of sea turtles that nest and lay their eggs on the beaches of Tortuguero.
-Gain an understanding of their life, habitat, and the importance of protecting them, along with the efforts that are made to maintain their habitats.
-You’ll then return to your accommodation in Tortuguero to rest up for your day tomorrow.
+Finish with a visit to the Sea Turtle Conservancy Centre.
+Here, you’ll learn about the different species of sea turtles that lay their eggs on the beaches of Tortuguero, gain an understanding of their life, habitat, and the importance of protecting them.

 Day